Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Record keeping requirements

 An agency must record the number of hours an assignment employee worked for each client in each day and each week.
-The client(s) must also record the number of hours the assignment employee worked for them in each day and each week.
+The client(s) must also record the name of each assignment employee assigned to perform work for the client, and the number of hours each assignment employee worked for them in each day and each week.

-The agency and client(s) must retain those records for three years after the day or week to which the information relates.
+The agency and client(s) must retain, or arrange for some other person to retain, those records for three years after the day or week to which the information relates.
 These records must be readily available for inspection by an employment standards officer, even if the agency and/or client(s) has arranged for another person to retain the records.

 Information assignment employees must receive when hired by an agency